COVID AND FLU VACCINES 2022-2023

-(Covid/Flu shot clinic hours are the same as our walk in shot clinic hours, but you MUST HAVE an appointment to get the Flu shot or Covid vaccine.)
+(Covid/Flu shot clinic hours are NOT the same as our walk in shot clinic hours, AND you MUST HAVE an appointment to get the Flu shot or Covid vaccine.)

 The Fight the Flu Campaign has begun at Virginia Pediatric and Adolescent Center.
 Flu vaccines are more important than ever in the context of the COVID-19 pandemic; decreasing flu burden in the community will lead to less illness and less medical resource use.
 Flu vaccines start producing effective immunity 2-4 weeks after immunization, and the most effective immunity lasts about 6 months and can fade after that; circulating virus strains can also change later in the flu season.
 For that reason, we emphasize trying to get all children and other family members vaccinated in the fall, ideally by the end of October, per CDC and Virginia Department of Health recommendations, to provide maximum protection for late fall through winter and early spring.

 We are pleased to be offering protection to our patients and to their parents and in-home caregivers.
 We are again offering only quadrivalent vaccine this season—it protects against 4 strains; other flu shots being offered in the community may only be trivalent (protecting against 3 strains).
 The 2021-22 influenza vaccine we are administering protects against Victoria (A/H1N1—swine flu), Cambodia (A/H3N2), Washington (B/Victoria lineage), and Phuket (B/Yamagata lineage).
 Two of those four strains (Victoria and Cambodia) selected for the vaccine are different from last year based on recent/predicted flu strain activity; immunity lasts for one flu season, so those vaccinated last year should receive vaccine again this season.